 Canada is consistently listed as one of the best places to live in the world.
 It is not surprising then that thousands of people every year try and make the move to the Great White North.
-And who can blame them?
 It’s a land of opportunity, endless wilderness, poutine and a stable, welcoming society.
 I, for one, am proud to call this beautiful country home.
-If you’d like to join me, here’s the lowdown on the three main ways you potentially can AND a quick-start guide for your arrival in Canada.
+But how easy is to move to Canada?
+Put simply, it depends on your skills, age, citizenship and family connections in Canada.
+Here is the lowdown on the three main ways you potentially can move to Canada plus a quick-start arrival guide.

 International Experience Canada (IEC) working holiday program